 On May 5 and 6, the Surf Ranch will welcome the World Surf League (WSL), which purchased Slater’s Wave Company in 2017.
 For two days, the venue will host 25 of the top surfers in the world for a unique event known as the Founder’s Cup of Surfing.
 The competition will pit five teams — each representing a different country or region — against one another.
 Best of all, the public can purchase a ticket to not only watch the drama unfold, but get a closer look at Slater’s artificial wave technology, too.

 The five teams — representing the U.S., Australia, Brazil, Europe, and the rest of the world — are each made up of three men and two women.
 The captains of each squad are also well-known surfers, including Slater, who leads the American contingent.
-He’s joined by Gabriel Medina (Brazil), Stephanie Gilmore (Australia), Johanne Defay (Europe), and Jordy Smith (the world).
+He’s joined by Gabriel Medina (Brazil), Stephanie Gilmore (Australia), Johanne Defay (Europe), and Jordy Smith (the rest of the world).

 The WSL expanded its interest in artificial wave competitions after first seeing Slater’s technology in action.
 At the Surf Ranch, he and a team of engineers created a man-made lake that is approximately 700 meters long and 150 meters wide.
 On its banks, is a machine that uses a hydrofoil to create a realistic wave, which is pushed along by a train running along the shore.
 This creates a swell that accurately reproduces those found naturally on the ocean.

 Until now, most of us have had to watch videos of Slater riding these artificial waves to get a sense of what he and his team have created.
 But in May, those lucky enough to get a ticket to the Founder’s Cup event will see the waves for themselves.
 Currently, the competition is expected to attract some 5,000 visitors, but now that Surf Ranch has received approvals to expand, that number could burgeon for future competitions.

 We’ll still have to wait for all these additions, but in the meantime, you can still try to check out WSL.
 Limited tickets will be available for this unique surfing experience.
 To find out more and sign up for updates visit the WSL website.

 - A drone captures dramatic footage of surfers caught in big waves in Portugal